Voting in Modern Virginia

 The Electoral Board meets in private to determine the qualifications of those who cast provisional votes, such as voters who had requested a mail-in ballot but chose instead to vote in person.
 If the voter fails to provide their unused mailed ballot to the precinct official when they come to vote in person, the voter must fill out a provisional ballot.
 That step prevents people from voting twice.

-Provisional ballots get counted starting the day after the election, so those votes are not included in the preliminary election night results.
+Provisional ballots start to get counted starting the day after the election, so those votes are not included in the preliminary election night results.
 In some cases voters must deliver necessary documentation of their qualifications.
 The deadline for their provisional ballot to be counted is 5:00pm on the seventh day following the election.

 Ballots postmarked on or before Election Day, and delivered by the post office by noon on the Friday after election day (or Monday, if Friday is a holiday when mail is not delivered), also are counted after election day.

 The US Postal Service knows that it faces a "beat the clock" challenge.
 Creation of the Juneteenth holiday causes a backlog of mail that impacts delivery of mail-in ballots for June primaries.
 In 2024, Arlington election officials received 200 valid mail-in ballots at 3:00pm on Friday, June 21.
-None of those votes were counted, because they arrived after the deadline established by the General Assembly.
+None of those votes were counted, because they arrived after the noon deadline established by the General Assembly.

 Mailed-in and provisional ballots may alter preliminary results.
 Preliminary results announced on election night in November 2022 had a George Mason University student six votes behind another candidate for Fairfax City Council.
 Of the remaining 172 additional ballots, the student won a clear majority and ended up as the winner.
+In the November 5, 2024 election for mayor of Roanoke, Republican candidate David Bowers was ahead by 19 votes on the night of the election.
+When provisional and late-arriving mail ballots were counted, however, Democratic candidate Joe Cobb was the winner by 59 votes in a 15,221-15,162 final total.

 The procedures for elections are defined in the Code of Virginia and guidance from the Virginia Board of Elections.
 There are provisions for different circumstances, designed to minimize the risk of voter fraud while facilitating a person's right to vote.
 For example, if a person is at least 65 years old or disabled but can get to their precinct's voting place, two election officials will carry a paper ballot out to a car.